 The Compensation Committee is comprised solely of nonemployee directors.
-The Compensation Committee members are Messrs.
-Ortolf, Schroeder and Clayton.
-None of these individuals was an officer or employee of EchoStar or DISH Network at any time during the 2010 fiscal year.
-With the exception of those executive officers and directors who are also executive officers or directors of DISH Network, no executive officer or director of EchoStar served on the board of directors or compensation committee of any other entity that had one or more executive officers who served as a member of EchoStar's or DISH Network's Board of Directors or its Compensation Committee during the 2010 fiscal year.
+The current Compensation Committee members are Messrs.
+Ortolf, Schroeder and Federico.
+Joseph P. Clayton was a member of the Compensation Committee during 2011, but resigned from the Board and its committees effective June 20, 2011.
+None of these individuals was an officer or employee of EchoStar or DISH Network at any time during the 2011 fiscal year except for Mr. Clayton, who has served as DISH Network's President and Chief Executive Officer following his resignation from our Board effective June 20, 2011.
+With the exception of those executive officers and directors who are also executive officers or directors of DISH Network, no executive officer or director of EchoStar served on the board of directors or compensation committee of any other entity that had one or more executive officers who served as a member of EchoStar's or DISH Network's Board of Directors or Compensation Committee during the 2011 fiscal year.